pineOapple/framework/README.md

 5. Like already mentioned, it is recommended to run the binary directly as an executable by double-clicking it or in the Windows Terminal.

-### Setting up Eclipse for CMake projects

-The separate [Eclipse README](README-eclipse#top) specifies how to set up Eclipse to build CMake projects.
-Separate project files and launch configurations for the MinGW build were provided.

 ## Building the Software with Makefiles